laiaalcala/FDP_Laia_Alcala/README.md

 Information about the repository and folders content.

 ## Data:
-It contains some of the data used for the project:
+It contains some of the data used for the project.
+- Raw
+- Preprocessed

 ## Results: